MrGIHAN/Quick-Task-Manager/README.md

 - Backend tested using JUnit and Spring Boot Test
 - Integration tests for API endpoints
-- Validation on user inputs for both frontend and backend
+- Validation on user inputs for both the frontend and the backend

 ---